Using a risk management framework

 In conducting a security assessment, it is important that assessors and system owners first agree to the scope, type and extent of assessment activities, which may be documented in a security assessment plan, such that any risks associated with the security assessment can be appropriately managed.
 To a large extent, the scope of the security assessment will be determined by the type of system and security controls that have been implemented for the system and its operating environment.

 For TOP SECRET systems, including sensitive compartmented information systems, security assessments can be undertaken by ASD assessors (or their delegates).
-While for SECRET and below systems, security assessments can be undertaken by an organisation’s own assessors or Information Security Registered Assessors Program (IRAP) assessors.
+While for SECRET and below systems, security assessments can be undertaken by an organisation’s own assessors or Infosec Registered Assessors Program (IRAP) assessors.
 In all cases, assessors should hold an appropriate security clearance and have an appropriate level of experience and understanding of the type of system they are assessing.

 At the conclusion of a security assessment, a security assessment report should be produced outlining the scope of the security assessment, the system’s strengths and weaknesses, security risks associated with the operation of the system, the effectiveness of the implementation of security controls, and any recommended remediation actions.
 This will assist in performing any initial remediation actions as well as guiding the development of the system’s plan of action and milestones.